-22. It is seen that for the purpose of customs clearance of arriving passengers, a two-channel system is adopted i.e Green Channel for passengers not having dutiable goods and Red Channel for passengers having dutiable goods and all passengers have to ensure to file correct declaration of their baggage.
-I find that the Noticee had not filed the baggage declaration form and had not declared the said gold which was in her possession, as envisaged under Section 77 of the Act read with the Baggage Rules and Regulation 3 of Customs Baggage Declaration Regulations, 2013 and she was tried to exit through Green Channel which shows that the noticee was trying to evade the payment of eligible customs duty.
+22. It is seen that for the purpose of customs clearance of arriving passengers, a two-channel system is adopted i.e. Green Channel for passengers not having dutiable goods and Red Channel for passengers having dutiable goods and all passengers have to ensure to file correct declaration of their baggage.
+I find that the Noticee had not filed the baggage declaration form and had not declared the said gold which was in his possession, as envisaged under Section 77 of the Act read with the Baggage Rules and Regulation 3 of Customs Baggage Declaration Regulations, 2013 and he was tried to exit through Green Channel which shows that the noticee was trying to evade the payment of eligible customs duty.
 I also find that the definition of "eligible passenger" is provided under Notification No. 50/2017- Customs New Delhi, the 30th June, 2017 wherein it is mentioned as - "eligible passenger" means a passenger of Indian origin or a passenger holding a valid passport, issued under the Passports Act, 1967 (15 of 1967), who is coming to India after a period of not less than six months of stay abroad; and short visits, if any, made by the eligible passenger during the aforesaid period of six months shall be ignored if the total duration of stay on such visits does not exceed thirty days.
 I find that the noticee has not declared the gold before customs authority.
 It is also observed that the imports were also for non-bonafide purposes.
-Therefore, the said improperly imported gold items weighing 499.850 grams concealed by her, without declaring to the Customs on arrival in India cannot be treated as bonafide household goods or personal effects.
+Therefore, the said improperly imported gold items weighing 488.500 grams concealed by him, without declaring to the Customs on arrival in India cannot be treated as bonafide household goods or personal effects.
 The noticee has thus contravened the Foreign Trade Policy 2015-20 and Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992.

-It, is therefore, proved that by the above acts of contravention, the noticee has rendered the said gold items weighing 499.850 grams, having Tariff Value of Rs.
-35,25,768/- and Market Value of Rs.38,85,090/- recovered and seized from the noticee vide Seizure Order under Panchnama proceedings dated 26.11.2024 liable to confiscation under the provisions of Sections 111(d), 111(l) & 111(m) of the Customs Act, 1962.
-By using the modus of concealing the gold in form of kadas and in commercial quantity in her sleeves of sweater, it is observed that the noticee was fully aware that the import of said goods is offending in nature.
-It is, therefore, very clear that she has knowingly carried the gold items and failed to declare the same on her arrival at the Customs Airport.
-It is seen that she has involved herself in carrying, keeping, concealing, and dealing with the impugned goods in a manner which she knew or had reasons to believe that the same is liable to confiscation under the Act.
-Moreover, the noticee failed to establish the licit importation of the said goods.
-It is, therefore, proved beyond doubt that the Noticee has committed an offence of the nature described in Section 112 of the Customs Act, 1962 making her liable for penalty under Section 112 of the Customs Act, 1962.
+It, is therefore, proved that by the above acts of contravention, the noticee has rendered the said gold items weighing 488.500 Grams having purity 24KT 1999.0 and having the Market Value of Rs.42,91,473/- (Rupees Forty-Two Lakhs Ninety-One Thousand Four hundred and seventy-three only) and Tariff value as Rs.
+40,20,819/- (Rupees Forty Lakhs Twenty Thousand Eight Hundred and Nineteen only), recovered and seized from the noticee vide Seizure Order under Panchnama proceedings dated 28.02.2025 liable to confiscation under the provisions of Sections 111(d), 111(l) & 111(m) of the Customs Act, 1962.
+By using the modus of concealing the gold in form of 07 Kadiwali Chains and in commercial quantity, it is observed that the noticee was fully aware that the import of said goods is offending in nature.
+It is, therefore, very clear that he has knowingly carried the gold items and failed to declare the same on his arrival at the Customs Airport.
+It is seen that he has involved himself in carrying, keeping, concealing, and dealing with the impugned goods in a manner which he knew or had reasons to believe that the same is liable to confiscation under the Act.
+Moreover, the noticee failed established the licit importation of the said goods.
+It is, therefore, proved beyond doubt that the Noticee has committed an offence of the nature described in Section 112 of the Customs Act, 1962 making him liable for penalty under Section 112 of the Customs Act, 1962.